- HB 136

 All shipments under this legislation must originate during an in-person visit to the distillery or winery and all shipments must be through a common carrier with a license to deliver the alcohol to the jurisdiction in which the purchaser lives.

 The packages must be clearly marked with “Alcoholic Beverages, adult signature (21 years of age or over) required,” and the carrier must provide adult-signature-only service and check IDs when delivering.
 Common carriers that have been assigned a federal USDOT number do not have to display state licensing numbers when delivering this alcohol.
-These direct shipping provisions include another win for distillers: Souvenir package sales are limited to 4 ½ liters of distilled spirits per purchaser per day currently, but that will increase to 9 liters on January 1, 2021.
+These direct shipping provisions include another win for distillers: Souvenir package sales are limited to 4 ½ liters of distilled spirits per purchaser per day currently, but that will increase to nine liters on January 1, 2021.

-Out of state distilleries, wineries and small farm wineries holding Kentucky licenses may also now ship to Kentucky residents provided they follow the same rules as those producers in this state and are licensed similarly.
+Out-of-state distilleries, wineries and small farm wineries holding Kentucky licenses may also now ship to Kentucky residents provided they follow the same rules as those producers in this state and are licensed similarly.

 So as not to not compete with liquor retailers with these new privileges, the same direct shipment and subscription provisions that apply to distillers and small farm wineries apply to Kentucky quota package retailers as well, including volume limitations, provided that 80% of the gross monthly sales receipts of such retailers are from sales to Kentucky residents